Back to Index

 GEOG-403: Geographic Information Systems II (4 hours)

 Applications in geographic information systems with an emphasis on geographic information system analysis techniques, global position system applications, and database design.
 Includes an integrated lab component.
-Prerequisite: GEOG 303 Geographic Information Systems.
+Prerequisite: GEOG 303 Introduction to Geographic Information Systems.

 GEOG-502: Global Environmental Change (3 hours)